DanCodeCraft/Omnifood/README.md

 ## My process

-- I took a destop-first approach as the mobile design wasn't provided
+- I took a desktop-first approach as the mobile design wasn't provided
 - Wrote the HTML section by section
 - Stylized the CSS after each section was created
 - Adapted as I progressed